You are here

 - implanted devices that can be remotely controlled, such as cardiac pacemakers

-- continuous positive airway pressure (CPAP) machines that treat sleep apnoea, and communicate therapy information to your doctor.
+- continuous positive airway pressure (CPAP) machines (for sleep apnoea).

 - What are the cyber security risks associated with use of my device?